bbrt3/CalculatorApp/README.md

 # CalculatorApp
 Calculator created using Winforms and C#

-It was based on Windows Notepad with few less functions for now.
+It was based on Windows 7 Calculator.

-I've also included some things there aren't in Windows Notepad like loading and showing images and Word documents, but saving those files saves just text.

-There are also some key shortcuts available like printing, opening and saving.

-Might fix someday! x)
+I think i included every function from standard calculator and everything works correctly also looks almost like Win7 Calc!